MBB-team/VBA-toolbox/_wiki/Multisources.md

 * Will be replaced with the ToC, excluding the "Contents" header {:toc}

 The toolbox allows to develop models of multiple concurrent observations.
 For example [behavioural-DCM]({{ site.baseurl }}/wiki/behavioural-DCM) can fit both behavioural responses _and_ BOLD timeseries.
 You may also want to develop a single model explaining both binary button responses _and_ reaction times (e.g., [diffusion-drift models](https://en.wikipedia.org/wiki/Two-alternative_forced_choice#Drift-diffusion_model)).
 In fact, you can combine virtually as many recordings as you want in a unique generative model where some parameters will impact on multiple observations.
-In VBA, one can invert such models using the ```multisources``` option.
+In VBA, one can invert such models using the ```sources``` option.
 The estimation procedure will then try to estimate the parameter values that best explain all data simultaneously.

-Please refer to the script ```demo_multisource.m``` for an interactive example.
+Please refer to the script ```demo_sources.m``` for an interactive example.

 # Creating the observation matrix